Course of Study

 In order to maintain enrollment status, students must:

-These requirements are more fully outlined in the MS in Occupational Therapy Student Handbook (to be released Fall 2023) and will be discussed at program orientation.
+These requirements are more fully outlined in the MS in Occupational Therapy Student Handbook provided to each cohort of students prior to starting classes.

 Additional Requirements